Fernando López (Mexican footballer)

-Fernando López López (born February 7, 1984) is a Mexican former football defender, who last played for Bauger FC in the Liga Dominicana de Fútbol.
+Fernando López López (born February 7, 1984) is a Mexican former football defender and manager.

 Career

 Lopez made his debut with Irapuato against Morelia in the Apertura season of 2003 playing 16 games out of 19.
 He was transferred to Querétaro for a season.
 Then he was transferred to Atlante and won his first league title.
 He would be sent to Club Necaxa where he would enjoy success in helping his team reach the quarterfinals, where they would lose to Santos Laguna.
 Necaxa has confirmed that he is now on loan to Club America and he will play for the 2009–2010 season.